aadukcr7/civiceducator/README.md

 - Quiz questions can be managed without direct code edits
 - User access and account actions are available to admins

+### 5) Civic Assistant (Grounded Chat)

+- Signed-in users can ask questions from any lesson and any level
+- The assistant retrieves evidence from existing lesson content only
+- Responses include citations to level/lesson sources
+- Minimum-confidence threshold is enforced before answering
+- If confidence is low, assistant returns a safe "I don't know" fallback instead of guessing

+### 6) Public About Walkthrough

+- Signed-out users get a dedicated About page explaining platform purpose and value
+- Includes end-to-end walkthrough of how learning, quizzes, and progress work

 ## User Journey (End-to-End)

 1. User registers or logs in.
 2. User opens available civic levels.
 3. User studies lesson content.
 4. User attempts level quiz.
+5. User can ask the Civic Assistant for lesson-grounded clarification and citations.
-5. System calculates score, records attempt, and stores progress.
+6. System calculates score, records attempt, and stores progress.
-6. Dashboard/profile reflects strengths, weak areas, and next focus.
+7. Dashboard/profile reflects strengths, weak areas, and next focus.
-7. Admin improves content over time based on learner behavior.
+8. Admin improves content over time based on learner behavior.

 ## Educational and Social Impact